 The Veteran's ED is granted as secondary to his service-connected PTSD with MDD.
-The other issues are dismissed due to withdrawal of the claims.
+The remaining claims for increased ratings and service connection are dismissed due to withdrawal.

 - Claimed conditions